trustgrid/docs/content/en/tutorials/deployments/deploy-azure/azure-cli-deployment/az-cli-example/index.md

 az network vnet subnet create --name $insideSubnet --resource-group $resourceGroup --vnet-name $vNetName --address-prefix 192.168.2.0/24
 ```

+### Optional - Create Route Table for Inside Subnet
+When Trustgrid appliances are deployed in an HA cluster the inside interface will need a route

 ## Create Remaining Resources and VM
 At this point we have all the prerequisites to proceed with the steps [outlined above to deploy the Trustgrid appliance]({{<relref "..#deploy-azure-vm-as-trustgrid-appliance">}}).
 Below shows the commands being run with example output.

+### Declare Variables
 First, declare all the variables and capture the Image ID:
 ```bash
 export location="eastus"